 Growth in consumer spending, which accounts for about 70 percent of U.S. economic activity, was cut by more than half a percentage point, suggesting the rise in inventories reflected unwanted goods piling up in warehouses.

-The possibility of an inventory overhang, drag from superstorm Sandy and fears over the so-called fiscal cliff look set to undermine the economy in the final months of the year.
+The possibility of an inventory overhang, the drag from superstorm Sandy and fears over the so-called fiscal cliff look set to undermine the economy in the final months of the year.